 Career Integration builds upon the Learning Abroad Center’s proven methodologies of our long-standing Curriculum Integration initiative.
 The focus is primarily on integrating students’ experiences abroad into their career and life planning.
 Career Integration is designed to:

-We created this initiative to help students do a better job articulating their learning abroad experiences and why it matters, including transferable skills developed and how those can be leveraged in the workplace and to also expand resources and support for returned students in communicating and articulating the value of their specific experience abroad.
+We created this initiative to help students do a better job articulating their learning abroad experiences and why it matters, including transferable skills developed and how those can be leveraged in the workplace.
+We also wanted to expand resources and support for returned students in communicating and articulating the value of their specific experience abroad.

-As a follow up to this highly successful conference, the Learning Abroad Center in partnership with CAPA International Education produced a publication titled Career Integration: Reviewing the Impact of Experience Abroad on Employment I.
+As a follow up to this highly successful conference, the Learning Abroad Center in partnership with CAPA International Education produced a publication titled Career Integration: Reviewing the Impact of Experience Abroad on Employment.

 The Learning Abroad Center and CAPA The Global Education Network hosted Minding the Gap: Career Integration Strategies for Educators and Employers on July 14–16, 2016, in Boston, MA.

-The Career Integration work of the U of MN has been presented on at numerous national conferences and the related resources have been shared and replicated widely.
+The Career Integration work of the UofM has been presented on at numerous national conferences and the related resources have been shared and replicated widely.
 Our model and the initiative have also been discussed as a model in several industry publications nationally and internationally.

 We are also one of the first US institutions to survey study abroad alumni on the impact of experiences abroad and have responses from over 700 alums sharing the ways their careers have been impacted by University of Minnesota experiences abroad.